 Well, we can confirm that it wasn’t.
 As long as men have had penises (so, always), erectile dysfunction has been a hot topic, and doctors have been trying to combat it since time immemorial.
 The earliest recorded incidence of ED comes from India in the 8th century BC.
 The popular theory among doctors at the time was that ED was caused by having sex with “undesirable” women.
 Treatments included herbal medicines with additives from animals that were thought to increase desire or arousal.
 Alligators, mice, frogs, and sparrows were all animals that contributed to the concoctions of the time.

 Fast forward several thousand years and, as an ED sufferer, you would have been introduced to the work of Dr. John R. Brinkley.
 The infamously fraudulent doctor dismissed (not unreasonably) the idea of using the extract of sheep testes to treat impotence, as had been the practice since the 1800s.
-Instead, Brinkley began promoting the use of implants made from goat glands, which was a very pricey and exclusive operation at the time.
-He was subsequently stripped of his medical licence since such procedures were not regulated or approved at that period in time.
+Instead, Brinkley began promoting the use of transplanting goat testicles into men with ED, which was a very pricey and exclusive operation at the time.
+He was subsequently stripped of his bought medical licence, since such procedures were not regulated or approved at that period in time.

 By the 1970s, penile implants had made a name for themselves as a solution for erectile dysfunction.
 At the same time, penile vacuum pumps were gaining popularity and Geddings Osbon’s “youth equivalence device” (or YED) was paving the way for the penis vacuum devices that we are familiar with to this day.